Introduction to MongoDB Use Cases

 7. Objective and Data Requirement

-Sometimes unwanted output comes so that we can use MongoDB for that particular scenario.
-So as per requirement, we can build the framework same as mobile development.
+Sometimes unwanted output comes, so that we can use MongoDB for that scenario.
+So as per requirement, we can build the framework like mobile development.

 Examples of MongoDB Use Cases